trek-view/basecamp/_posts/2021-09-24-reverse-engineering-gopro-360-file-format-part-3.md

 published: true
 ---

-**More taking apart of a .360 file and then trying to rebuild it as equirectangular (without GoPro software).**
+**I continue taking apart a .360 file, and trying to rebuild it with a equirectangular projection (without GoPro software).**

 [After extracting the video tracks from GoPro's .360 format in last weeks post](/blog/2021/reverse-engineering-gopro-360-file-format-part-2), this week I wanted to better understand the structure of each frame.

-I suspected there might be duplicate frames after [reading GoPro's post about their .360 format](https://gopro.com/en/au/news/max-tech-specs-stitching-resolution), and looking at the dimensions of the frames extracted last week.
+I suspected there might be duplicate pixels written into the frames after [reading GoPro's post about their .360 format](https://gopro.com/en/au/news/max-tech-specs-stitching-resolution), and looking at the dimensions of the frames extracted last week.

 <img class="img-fluid" src="/assets/images/blog/2021-09-24/annotated-gopro-eac.jpg" alt="GoPro EAC annotated" title="GoPro EAC annotated" />